CNA Programs in Kansas City

 Kansas City Kansas Community College

 KCKCC offers a CNA technical certificate program.
-The Certified Nurse Aide program is available through the Division of Allied Health and Nursing, which also offers nursing, pre-nursing and technical programs.
+The Certified Nurse Aide program is available through the Division of Health Professions, which also offers nursing, pre-nursing and technical programs.

 CNA Technical Certificate